unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_str

-use the output of the specified command as on demand socket name (the vassal name is passed as the only argument)
+``help``: use the output of the specified command as on demand socket name (the vassal name is passed as the only argument)

 emperor-extra-extension
 ***********************